tblxio/sinfo-rpi-truck/README.md

 ---

 ### Setting up new components

 New components can be easily set up by implementing the [componentClass](componentClass.py) which provides the constructor and the mqttHandler for communication with the broker using the methods provided by the [Paho-MQTT Library](https://pypi.org/project/paho-mqtt/) by the Eclipse foundation.

-Although only the **run** method is necessary for the main to function, the idea is to use the **setup** method for specific device setup operations, the **dataHandling** method to acquire and publish data from the component, and the **run** method to control the running loop.
+In order for the components to work correctly with the proposed system, you are required to implement the **setup** method and one of the methods described below:

+#### Data acquisition components

+If your component is supposed to acquire data from a sensor and relay it to the network using MQTT, you should implement the **acquireData** method, which will be called according to the polling rate defined on the component.
+Furthermore it would be useful to create a structure for the payload by implementing the **gen_payload_message** method.

 For an example of this implementation check the [imuClass](imuClass.py)

+#### Parallel streaming components

+If your component is supposed to run on a parallel loop, such as a camera streaming video over the internet, you should include the necessary code in the **run** method.
+The [main.py](main.py) will then spawn a new thread to execute your components run code.

 ![ComponentsDiagram](images/Components.png)

 #### MQTT topics framework

 In order to maintain consistency, all new topics should follow the framework:
 ```
 project/component